googleapis/google-cloud-ruby/RELEASING.md

 1. Confirm that the gem for the new version is available on [RubyGems.org](https://rubygems.org/gems/gcloud).

-1. Confirm that the new version is displayed after "Latest release" on the [Gcloud gh-pages site](http://googlecloudplatform.github.io/gcloud-ruby/).
+1. Confirm that the new version is displayed after "Latest release" on the [gcloud-ruby gh-pages site](http://googlecloudplatform.github.io/gcloud-ruby/).

 High fives all around!